Personal Taxes in Singapore

 If the individual disagrees with the NOA, he or she can file an Objection of Assessment to correct the tax bill.
 An Objection of Assessment must be filed within 30 days of receiving the tax bill.
 Note that the individual is still obligated to pay the full amount on the NOA within 30 days even if he or she disagrees with the tax bill.

-If taxes are not paid within 30 days, IRAS will issue a 5% penalty.
+If taxes are not paid within 30 days, IRAS will issue a penalty currently at 5%.